How to export Zendesk data to Excel or Power BI: A complete guide

 Need to grab the data from just one report or dashboard?
 You can export it directly in a few formats, including CSV, Excel, and PDF.

-If you're looking for something a bit more hands-off, the next step is usually connecting to Zendesk through its API or a dedicated connector in Power BI.
-These methods can create a live data pipeline, but they also bring their own set of technical headaches.
+If you're looking for a more automated approach, the next step is connecting to Zendesk through its API or a dedicated connector in Power BI.
+These methods create a direct data pipeline for teams who want to build a more custom reporting environment.

 Using the Power BI Zendesk connector

 Microsoft Power BI has a built-in connector for Zendesk.
-In theory, you just go to "Get Data," select Zendesk, type in your subdomain, and Power BI pulls in your tickets, users, and organizations.
+You simply go to "Get Data," select Zendesk, type in your subdomain, and Power BI pulls in your tickets, users, and organizations.

 Building a custom API solution

 For the most control, there's the Zendesk API.
-It’s the most powerful way to pull data, letting you programmatically grab almost anything from your account, including ticket comments and audit histories that you can't get from CSV exports.
+It’s a powerful way to pull data, letting you programmatically grab almost anything from your account, including ticket comments and audit histories, providing an enterprise-grade solution.

-• Data warehousing: Setting up and paying for a database (like BigQuery or Snowflake) to store all the data before you can even load it into Power BI.
+Data warehousing: Setting up a database (like BigQuery or Snowflake) to store your data as part of a larger business intelligence strategy.

 An alternative to exporting Zendesk data

 This is where a tool like eesel AI comes in.
-It connects directly to your Zendesk account and uses your historical ticket data, the same stuff you're trying to export, to provide useful information right away.
+It connects directly to your Zendesk account and uses your historical ticket data-the same data you might be exporting-to provide useful information that works alongside your Excel or Power BI reports.

 Turn your data into an AI agent

-Beyond just giving you insights, eesel AI for Zendesk lets you put your data to work.
-It trains an AI agent on your past tickets, macros, and knowledge base articles.
-This AI can then help with frontline support by:
+Beyond providing insights, eesel AI for Zendesk lets you put your data to work within the Zendesk ecosystem.
+It trains an AI agent on your existing tickets, macros, and knowledge base articles.
+This AI then enhances your support by:

 Comparing Zendesk data export options

 So, which method is right for you?
-It really depends on your budget, your team's technical skills, and what you're ultimately trying to achieve.
-Here’s a quick breakdown to help you compare.
+It depends on your goals and the resources you have available.
+Here’s a quick breakdown to help you compare these strong options.

 Pricing for Zendesk data export options